ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 > **WARNING**: `crm` does not support redundant rings configuration in corosync.
 > To avoid having your network being a SPoF, either setup some redundancy on
-> network link level or edit by hands the corosync configuration to add a
+> network link level (better) or edit by hands the corosync configuration to
-> second ring using the following commands:
+> add a second ring (good enough) using the following commands:
 >
 > ~~~
 > crm corosync edit